-Roasted No Salt Pistachios: these are the chocolate chip cookie variety.
+These are the chocolate chip cookie variety of Wonderful Pistachios.
 Have you ever heard that phrase?
-They are good.
-They are plain.
-They appeal to most.
+They are good, they are plain, and they appeal to most.
 Once you start adding things to the chocolate chip cookies—think raisins, oatmeal, pecans—then not as many people prefer them.
 But a smaller group of people will like it that much more.
 Which is why you make more flavors to be favorites of smaller groups.
 Since I am one of those who prefer the chocolate chip cookie PLUS, I also like nuts PLUS, and won’t be bothered to buy these plain pistachios again.
 Especially since I have these other flavors to choose from.
 Survey says: good but not terribly interesting.

-- Recycle the shells to replace missing game pieces, grind up as mulch and/or put in the bottom of flower pots for drainage.
+- You can recycle the shells to replace missing game pieces, grind up as mulch and/or put in the bottom of flower pots for drainage.

 The Facts on Wonderful Pistachios